n3rddd/playwright-mcp/README.md

   --cdp-header <headers...>             CDP headers to send with the connect
                                         request, multiple can be specified.
   --config <path>                       path to the configuration file.
+  --console-level <level>               level of console messages to return:
+                                        "error", "warning", "info", "debug".
+                                        Each level includes the messages of more severe levels.
   --device <device>                     device to emulate, for example: "iPhone
                                         15"
   --executable-path <path>              path to the browser executable.